projectriff/riff/RFCs/RFC-0: Lightweight RFC process.md

 1. Keep the document brief but complete.
 People don’t have time to thoroughly read and think about extremely long documents and they’ll receive less feedback compared with a shorter document.
 If you find it challenging to meet this limit then maybe the proposal is too big and could be broken up.
 2. Include evidence of the problem if at all possible, even if it’s anecdotal.
 This can help others see the core causes of the issue rather than only being able to comment on the diagnosis or solution.
 For example, consider linking to evidence inline, brief inline quotes, and/or footnotes.
 3. IETF RFCs you may see contain strict rules conveyed within the semantic meaning of *SHOULD*, *MUST*, and *MAY*.
-You don’t need to stress about the particulars of language or semantics when writing Geode-RFCs.
+You don’t need to stress about the particulars of language or semantics when writing riff-RFCs.
 Place importance explaining your problem and proposal clearly, succinctly, and convincingly over the specifics of implementation.

 ## Prior Art
 There are some existing solutions that might accomplish the same as this proposal.
 However, we believe that those solutions are inferior for the reasons below.